OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 hundreds?] of fungus/plant polysemies, even though the two groups are covered by the same nomenclatural code.

-Of course some cases like this are actual differences of opinion concerning classification, and different placement of a name between two source taxonomies does not mean that we are talking about different taxa.
+Some cases like this one are actual differences of opinion concerning classification, and different placement of a name between two source taxonomies does not mean that we are talking about different taxa.

-The particular solution adopted is as follows.
-We establish a "skeleton" taxonomy, containing about 25 higher taxa (Bacteria, Metazoa, etc.) by fiat.
+The separation heuristic used here works as follows.
+We establish a "skeleton" taxonomy, containing about 25 higher taxa (Bacteria, Metazoa, etc.).
 Every source taxonomy is aligned - manually, if necessary - to the skeleton taxonomy.
-(Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are polyesmies.)
-If taxa A and B with the same name N belong to C and D in the skeleton taxonomy, and C and D are disjoint in the skeleton, then A and B are taken to be disjoint as well, i.e. polyesmies.
+(Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are polysemies.)
+For any node/taxon A, the smallest skeleton taxon containing A is called its _division_.
+If taxa A and B with the same name N have divisions C and D, and C and D are disjoint in the skeleton, then A and B are taken to be distinct.

-There are many cases (about 4,000) where A's nearest enclosing skeleton taxon C is contained in B's nearest skeleton taxon D or vice versa.
+There are many cases (about 4,000) where A's division (say, C) is properly contained in B's nearest division (say, D) or vice versa.
+A and B are therefore not separated.
 It is not clear what to do in these cases.
-In OTT 2.9, A and B are treated as weak polysemies, and A is suppressed due to the uncertainty, but the number is so high that a better bet might be to assume they're all true polysemies.
-Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), so the mollusc is suppressed.
+In many situations the taxon in question is unplaced in the source (e.g. in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the union (in both Eukaryota and Metazoa).
+In OTT 2.9, [?? figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
+Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].  [need example going the other way.]

+### Preference heuristic: Lineage

+Taxa with a common lineage are preferred to those that don't.
+The rule here is: If A's 'quasiparent name' is the name of an ancestor of B, or vice versa, then B is a preferred match for A.  The 'quasiparent name' of A (or B) is the name of the nearest ancestor of A (or B) whose name is not a prefix of A's name.
+E.g. if A is a species then the genus name is skipped (because it is uninformative) and A's quasiparent name is that of the containing family (or subfamily, etc.) name.

-### Separation heuristic: incompatible membership
+### Separation heuristic: Incompatible membership

-(Hmm... this will take a long time to explain... we take a proxy for taxon membership and check for disjointness of source taxon with union taxon; nodes with disjoint taxa are kept separate.
-The proxy is based on sets of names.
-If S is the set of names that are (a) unambiguous in both taxonomies and (b) present in both taxonomies, we look at the subsets of S for nodes under the source node and the union node.
-If the subsets are nonempty and disjoint, we take the nodes to be separate, even if they have the same name.)
+For each source or union node A, we define its 'membership proxy' as follows.
+Let S be the set of names that are (a) present in both taxonomies and (b) unambiguous in each taxonomy.
+Then the membership proxy of A is the set of names of tips under A that are also in S.

+If A and B both have nonempty membership proxies, and the proxies are disjoint, then we consider A and B to be incompatible, and prevent a match between them.

+The incompatibility calculation relies an a bit of implementation cleverness for speed, so that it is not necessary to create data structures for every proxy.
+Most of the time the calculation is a simple range check.

+This heuristic has both false negatives (taxa that should be combined but aren't) and false positives (cases where merging taxa does not lead to the best results).

+### Preference heuristic: Overlapping membership

+We prefer a union node if its membership proxy (see above) overlaps with the source node's.

+### Preference heuristics: Same/any source identifier

+Same source id: B is preferred if A's primary source id (e.g. NCBI:1234) is the same as B's.
+This heuristic applies mainly during the final id assignment phase, since before this point no identifiers are shared between the source and union taxonomies.

+Any source id: B is preferred if any of A's source ids matches any of B's.

+### Separation heuristic: By 'weak division'

+B and A are considered distinct at this point if they are in different divisions.
+E.g. [looking in log files for examples. need better instrumentation.]

+### Preference heuristic: By rank

+B is preferred if A and B both have designated ranks, and the ranks are the same.

-### Preference heuristics
+### Preference heuristic: Synonym avoidance

-A sequence of preference heuristics is applied in order in order to eliminate candidates so that (it is hoped) only one remains at the end.

-A preference heuristic is essentially a two-place predicate, applied to a source node and a union node, that either succeeds (the two seem to match according to this heuristic) or fails (they do not match according to this heuristic, but might match according to another).
-The method for applying the heuristics is as follows:

- 1. Start with a source node and a set C of union nodes (candidates)
- 2. For each preference heuristic P:
-      1. Let C' = those members of C for which P succeeds
-      2. If C' is singleton, we are done; the source node matches the member of C'
-      3. If C' is nonempty, replace C with C'; if C' is empty leave C alone
- 3. If we have run out of heuristics P, the source node is ambiguous and is not used in taxonomy synthesis.

-[OK, this isn't really accurate.
-In fact the separation and preference heuristics are interleaved.
-I don't like it that way and I don't think interleaving confers any advantage.]
+B is preferred if its primary name is the same as A's.

 ### Collisions